 What do I need to ride the park

-You will need to be a competent MTB rider capable of tackling trails that are graded in excess of Black (I.e very technically demanding with mandatory drops and gap features).
+You will need to be a competent mountain bike rider capable of tackling trails that are graded in excess of Black (I.e very technically demanding with mandatory drops and gap features).
 You will also need a full faced helmet and suitable body armor including gloves.

 Please note we do not allow people to ride the park without a full faced helmet so make sure you bring one to avoid disappointment.